tamarin-prover/tamarin-prover/src/003_example.md

     21/Jun/2016:09:16:01 +0200 [Info#yesod-core] Application launched @(yesod_83PxojfItaB8w9Rj9nFdZm:Yesod.Core.Dispatch ./Yesod/Core/Dispatch.hs:157:11)

-If there were any syntax or wellformedness errors (for example if the same fact is used with different arities an error would be displayed) you would see them at this point.
+If there were any syntax or wellformedness errors (for example if the same fact is used with different arities an error would be displayed) the would be displayed at this point.
 Howevever, there are none in the 'Tutorial'.
 See later *REFERENCE SECTION* for details on how to deal with such errors.